Desk with Laptop, Calculator, Files and small model of house with epc colours

 Further information about this particular property is available on our Case Study 2 page.

-This improvement of 4 SAP points for my property is pretty significant, and for properties where CWI is appropriate, a very useful improvement.
+This improvement of 4 SAP points for my property is pretty reasonable, and for properties where CWI is appropriate, a very useful improvement.

 Four SAP points would contribute considerably towards moving up a band, and in my case I would go from a D comfortably into the C band for example.

-To learn what difference could be made to your EPC rating, check with a local energy assessor before proceeding with any work, as there are many characteristics of a property that contribute to the amount of gain that will be experienced.
+To learn what difference could be made to your EPC rating, check with a local energy assessor before proceeding with any work, as various characteristics of a property affect the amount of gain experienced.

 If you have a previous EPC for your property, or even a new one, look in the Features table on that EPC, and see what how it describes your walls.